AliGates915/Quiz-App-Frontend/README.md

 You can find all the starter files in `starter-files` branch.
 You can to go to the `starter-files` branch and `download zip` the the starter files or You can clone the project and git checkout to `starter-files` branch.

-## Getting Started

-The recommended way to get started with the project is Follow the [YouTube tutorial](https://youtu.be/DTR2IbNBfPA).
-You will find all the step-by-step guides.
-Or you Can start the project on your own by following the guide below.

-After getting the starter files, you need to go the file directory and run

 ```shell
 npm install